slackapi/bolt-examples-aws-re-invent-2020/api-gateway-lambda/java/README.md

 ## 2. Set up local project

-To build this app without Docker, you will use [Gradle](gradle).
-You can install the build tool by following [the installation guide](gradle-install).
+To build this app without Docker, you will use [Gradle][gradle].
+You can install the build tool by following [the installation guide][gradle-install].

 ```zsh
 ./gradlew build